-- Subsection i.
-"Campaign Materials" are any and all materials created or made to advocate for or against a candidate or a cause in an election. - Subsection ii.
+"Campaign Materials" are any and all materials created or made to advocate for or against a candidate or cause in an election.
+Campaign materials created to advocate for a candidate must be made by someone listed as campaign staff.

 All campaign materials must be in good taste and comply with all policies in this book.
 Materials are not required to be approved by the Elections Commission, but the Commission may provide advice to campaigns on whether materials comply with this book.
 The Election Commission shall have the power to issue a removal order for any material that violates this policy book, and may pursue charges for applicable violations.
 Failing to remove the materials in question is a policy book violation.
 The AUSG Logo, or any version of it, is prohibited from appearing on any campaign materials.